xbenitogranell/2026_diatom_summer_school/README.md

 - Indice de Polluosensibilité (IPS) or Specific Pollution Sensibility Index: [Coste, M 1992](https://www.documentation.eauetbiodiversite.fr/notice/etude-des-methodes-biologiques-d-appreciation-quantitative-de-la-qualite-des-eaux0)

 # License
 All code contained within this repository are publicly accessible under a Creative Commons By Attribution Non-commercial 4.0 International licence.
-However, note that the some files are not public domain, and access to the raw data is restricted.
+However, note that the some files are not public domain and have been removed after the workshop.
+Access to the raw data is restricted.
 Reasonable requests will be considered.